Domaine les Aphillanthes

 The initial reason why Daniel and Hélène Boulle decided to convert to organic and biodynamic wine production was their attempt to use natural methods in order to treat their son’s eczema (as good a reason as any).
 They received both their Biodivin certification, for adopting biodynamic practices, and their Ecocert, for growing organically, in 2007, five years after starting to move away from conventional methods.

-The 60 hectares Domaine Les Aphillanthes, near Gigondas in the Rhone Valley, is now famed for its low level of intervention, creating wines with a fine minerality that truly express the terroir.
-It is well known for the high quality of grapes, with Daniel and Hélène keeping only the finest 80 per cent of grapes produced, selling the rest.
-They tend to limit themselves to 130,000 bottles every year, and produce yields of about 25-30hl/ha, significantly less than the locally allowed 45hl/ha.
-In fact, the domain is so committed to quality, it is even prepared to skip a vintage entirely if it is not up to standard – for example, they sold all of the grapes in 2008.
+The 30 hectares Domaine Les Aphillanthes, near Gigondas in the Rhône Valley, is now famed for its low level of intervention, creating wines with a fine minerality that truly express the terroir.
+Well known their quality of fruit, Daniel and Hélène keep only the finest 80 per cent of grapes produced and they sell the rest.
+They tend to limit themselves to 130,000 bottles every year and produce yields of about 25-30hl/ha, significantly less than the locally allowed 45hl/ha.
+In fact, the domain is so committed to quality, it is even prepared to skip a vintage entirely if it is not up to standard.